Camera (Viewpoint)

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)|0

-The default when omitted is -1 (smooth movement).
+If omitted, the default is -1 (smooth transition).

-To use this, enter the alias name of the model to follow as the sixth argument for the CAMERA parameter.
-When a model is specified, the camera first moves to the given parameters, and then begins to automatically follow the model’s horizontal movements.
-(More precisely, it follows the model’s “center” bone)
+To use this, provide the model alias name as the 6th argument of the CAMERA parameters.
+When a model is specified, the camera first moves to the given parameters, then begins auto-following the model’s left-right movement.
+(Technically, it follows the model’s “Center” bone.)

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)|1|(model alias)

-In this case, the fifth argument, the transition time (shown as 1 above), specifies the camera’s response to the model’s movement.
-If set to 0, the camera will closely follow the model’s movement without any delay.
-By providing positive values, the camera can follow the model’s movements with a certain amount of lag.
-Adjust this as per your requirement.
+In this case, the 5th argument (the 1 above) specifies the camera’s behavior relative to the model’s movement.
+A value of 0 makes the camera follow the model’s movement with no delay.
+A positive value causes the camera to follow the model with some lag.
+Adjust this according to your needs.

-By specifying a bone name following the model’s alias, you can mount the camera on a specific bone and make it follow that.
-The principle is the same as the model auto-follow mentioned above.
+By specifying a bone name after the model alias, you can mount the camera to a specific bone and have it follow that bone.
+The mechanism is the same as the model auto-follow described above.

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)|1|(model alias)|(bone name)

 You can reproduce camera work by specifying a pre-defined camera motion file (.vmd).
-Camera motions can be created with the MMD tool.
-When using it, provide the camera motion file (.vmd) as shown below.
+Camera motions can be created with MMD tools.
+Use a camera motion file (.vmd) like this:

 CAMERA|(camera motion file name)